Mr-Mayhem/Read-TSL1402R-Optical-Sensor-using-Teensy-3.x/README.md

 With the usb cable from the Teensy hooked up to your pc, Open the Processing sketch and run it.

+If it raises an error on the serial, make sure the com port is set right.
+It may be off by 1 or something like that.
+It should match the com port set in Arduino IDE under Tools >> Port when your Teensy board is selcted under tools >> Board:.

 You should see the frames counting up and the number of bytes in the serial buffer changing, and a plot of white dots that respond to changing light on the sensor.

 ===============================================================================================================================